Holcha Krake: Career

 In 1908, she began a teaching course at Askov Højskole.
 While there, she took up an interest in art weaving while studying with Jenny la Cour.
 After leaving Askov in 1910, she eventually enrolled in la Cour's Weaving School in Copenhagen, where she studied under Anton Rosen.
 During the following decade, Krake studied across Europe through scholarships, spending particular time in Lund, Oslo, Hämeenlinna, Berlin, Dresden, and Paris, where she studied at the Manufacture des Gobelins.
 In 1920, she became the co-director of the Askov Textile School along with Gerda Michelsen.

 Between 1928 and 1929, Krake was traveling in the south of France with her sister, Erna, and brother in law, Christoph Voll.
 She met William H. Johnson in Cagnes-sur-Mer while traveling and he returned to visit Denmark with her.
-Through he soon returned to the United States, he came back to Denmark in 1930 and he and Krake were married on 4 June 1930.
+Though he soon returned to the United States, he came back to Denmark in 1930 and he and Krake were married on 4 June 1930.
 Krake's family was not overly acceptant of their interracial marriage, and their prenuptial agreement only listed her assets.

 She and her husband settled in Kerteminde where they established themselves as artists and arranged joint exhibitions.
 She actively promoted her husbands work, arranging exhibitions and interacting with the press.
 In April 1932, they travelled to Tunisia together, spending time in Germany, the Netherlands, Belgium, and France, before departing from the port in Marseille.
 During their 3 month trip in Tunisia, they spent significant time in Tunis, Nabeul, and Kairouan.
 Krake's work was greatly influenced by Tunisian ceramics and tiles.
 Immediately following the trip, she exhibited ceramic work for the first time which drew heavily on ceramic techniques, colors, and patterns she had observed in Tunisia.

 In 1935, Krake and Johnson began traveling through Norway.
 While there, she began painting in watercolor and oil, focusing particularly on floral motifs.
 They returned briefly to Denmark in 1938, before moving to New York City to escape the growing threat of Nazi Germany.
 She and Johnson eventually settled near Greenwich Village, where Krake was known to host dinner parties.
 She exhibited her tapestries at the 1939 World's Fair as part of the Danish Pavilion.
 Krake died of breast cancer in New York City on 13 January 1944.
 Some her work is in the collection of the Smithsonian American Art Museum.
 In 2019 the Florence County Museum in Florence, South Carolina held an exhibition of the couple's work called Willie and Holcha.